 Six: Put it in the fridge for at least an hour before cutting.

-These Christmas Rice Krispie treats are really easy to adapt.
+Theis Christmas Rice Krispie treats recipe is really easy to adapt.
 You could add chunks of white chocolate or some dried cherries or raisins.
 Let kids throw in their favourite ingredients and you can customise it every time.

 Every Christmas in the baking section of the supermarket, there are favourite festive sprinkles on sale.
 Grab some of those and let the kids go wild.
 What would make these really special is a spray of edible glitter.